Dongliu8/Kolmogorov-Arnold-networks/README.md

 # Kolmogorov-Arnold-networks
 A simple case for comparing KAN and MLP in time series data.
-Detailed and official documentation is Github[Ziming Liu](https://github.com/KindXiaoming/pykan)
+The detailed and official documentation is on GitHub [Ziming Liu](https://github.com/KindXiaoming/pykan)